 Do guinea pigs smell?
 The simple answer is yes, they do.
-What they smell like is a different matter all together.
+What they smell like is a different matter altogether.
 In my experience, people’s sense of smell is always vaguely different but very similar.
-For example, I characterise a guinea pigs normal smell as freshly cut hay.
+For example, I characterize a guinea pig’s normal smell like freshly cut hay.
 But I have heard people say their guinea pig smells like freshly cut grass.
 This is even the case when we are using the exact same bedding material.

-In my experience though, the smell and strength of the guinea pig smell will really depend on a few factors.
+In my experience though, the smell and strength of the guinea pig’s smell will really depend on a few factors.
 These being:

 - The size of the cage

 - How often do you clean your guinea pig cage